CE-Programming/CEmu/README.md

 * FP and OP stacks viewer/editor
 * Variable Allocation Table (VAT) viewer
 * Variable list with preview and program launcher
-* TI-Basic program viewer with syntax-highlight
+* TI-Basic program viewer with syntax-highlight and reformatting
 * Recent files list with ability to quickly resend
 * Cycle counter for benchmarking/profiling
 * Emulation of DMA and SPI (for optimal accuracy)